 This article will review recommendations for appropriate vitamin D levels and will present a summary of fall and fracture outcomes for older women.A PubMed and Medline literature search was conducted with search terms: women, vitamin D, falls, and fracture.
 Ninety-eight pertinent articles were retrieved for the foundation of this clinical review.Current daily recommendations will generally achieve the modest recommendations for vitamin D levels; however, intermittent dosing regimens will also reach these recommended levels.
 The literature is equivocal as to whether intermittent vitamin D levels for post-menopausal women will decrease falls and fractures.Vitamin D is well established in its role of bone formation and calcium resorption.
 Recommendations for minimal levels of vitamin D to maintain optimal bone mass are established.
 Maintenance doses are established but contested.
 Optimal loading dosing regimens are not.
 Furthermore, assessment of vitamin D and its impact on falls and fractures is not well established.
 Further research is needed to establish optimal loading dose regimens, as well as vitamin D’s long-term effects on falls and fractures.

 Mason N. Vitamin D in Falls and Fractures for Women Aged 50 and Older.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.